docker/docs/content/guides/docker-concepts/building-images/using-the-build-cache.md

 5. Re-building without changes

-   Now, let’s re-run the `docker build` command without making any change in the source code or Dockerfile as shown:
+   Now, re-run the `docker build` command without making any change in the source code or Dockerfile as shown:

     ```console
     $ docker build -t node-app:1.0 .